Program Overview

 Courses

-The Industrial Internet of Things AEC consists of twelve (12) credit courses, for a total of 885 hours.
+The Industrial Internet of Things AEC consists of eleven (11) credit courses for a total of 780 hours.
+Note that the split of courses between semesters may change

 In the course, students will be introduced to the components and specifics of OT networks commonly found in a manufacturing environment.
 Students will have the opportunity to set up and establish communication, as well as retrieve and log data from an industrial control unit.

 This course will introduce students to the technical approach used for analyzing and designing an application by applying object-oriented programming.
-Students will develop the ability to select and use programming languages, desktop Integrated Development Environment (IDE) Software Development Kits (SDKs) and Application Programming Interfaces (APIs) for an IIoT environment.
-Students will also learn to program IoT devices using Arduino and Raspberry Pi platforms with the purpose to control the physical world (various sensors and actuators like, LED module, Motion Sensor, DHT22 Temperature and Humidity Sensor, Digital push button).
+Students will develop the ability to select and use programming languages, desktop integrated development environments (IDE) Software Development Kits (SDKs) and application programming interfaces (APIs) for an IIoT environment.
+Students will also learn to program IoT devices using Arduino and Raspberry Pi platforms with the purpose to control the physical world (various sensors and actuators like LED modules, motion sensors, DHT22 Temperature and Humidity Sensors, Digital push buttons).
 The Raspberry Pi is typically installed with a Linux-based operating system, so the basics of Linux and its use will be introduced to the students as well as some of its main features including navigating the file system and managing processes.
 Students will be exposed to the text-based user interface through the shell and have an overview of the graphic user interface that is the default with the Raspian Linux distribution.

-In this class, students will learn how to integrate external devices (sensors, motors, GPS, orientation, LCD screens etc.) with the IIoT system to get an IoT device to interact with the real world.
+In this class, students will learn how to integrate external devices (sensors, motors, GPS, orientation, LCD screens, etc.) with the IIoT system to get an IoT device to interact with the real world.
 Students will use embedded systems, build hardware systems and connect devices to control the environment.
-They also learn methods to secure the IoT devices.
-Simple implementation of Industry 4.0 processes such as Digital Twin will also be covered in this course.
+They will also learn methods to secure the IoT devices.
+Simple implementation of Industry 4.0 processes such as digital twin will also be covered in this course.

 In the final capstone project completed in small groups of 2-3 students, students will apply the skills they have learned, by designing, building, controlling and testing in a controlled experimentation environment (IIoT testbed), as well as by collecting, storing, analyzing and visualizing the IIoT data.
 There will be an emphasis on ensuring that the final project is suitable as a showcase to future employers.